LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 #### Language

 * Each channel - SMS, WhatsApp, ABC, Facebook, Google RCS - will have a secure form configuration (configuration is explained further in the below section)  that will set the secure form language, which will automatically translate the following elements:
   1. Header with security statement
   2. Submit button
   3. Footer with security statement
 * After form submission by the consumer, a predefined message will be sent, which will be translated automatically per the language that was configured for the connector (the message is not configurable):
   “The following secure form has been submitted: <Secure form title>”
 * Brands will be able to configure a language per channel entry point (per SMS number, FB page, Biz ID, WhatsApp number etc)

 #### Layout and design

-* The form layout and design will be the same as the web messaging secure form view.
+The form layout and design will be the same as the web messaging secure form view.

-* The form design and colors will be inherited from the default window design elements, which are:
+The form design and colors will be inherited from the default window design elements, which are:

-  Top bar with the form name:
-  * Form name will be displayed as created
-  * Will always be blue background (hex color #0363ad)
-  * Will always be set with the font “Arial”, color white {: .start="2"}
-  1. Secure Form Logo will always be shown
+* **Top bar with the form name:** Form name will be displayed as created and will always be blue background (hex color #0363ad).
+It will always be set with the font “Arial”, color white.
+Secure form Logo will always be shown
-  2. Secure Form questions:
-  * Font will always be “Arial”, color gray (hex color #6D6E70) {: .start="4"}
+* **Secure form questions:** Font will always be “Arial”, color gray (hex color #6D6E70)
-  1. Secure From question placeholder:
-  * Font will always be “Arial”, color gray (hex color #6D6E70)
+* **Secure From question placeholder:** Font will always be “Arial”, color gray (hex color #6D6E70)

-{: .start="5"}
-1\.
-Secure form submit button:
-\* Color will always be blue (hex color #0363ad)
-\* font will always be “Arial”, color white
+*  **Secure form submit button:** Color will always be blue (hex color #0363ad) and font will always be “Arial”, color white

-{:start="5"}

-1. Secure from header and footer text:

-* Will always be set with the font “Arial”
+* **Secure from header and footer text:** Text will always be set with the font “Arial”

 #### User interface (UI)